 - Inform AVS of any change of licensee by initiating the transfer via PALS.

 - Inform AVS if the address where the licensed dog is kept has changed by updating the address via PALS.

-- Inform AVS if the licensed dog is missing or has passed away by cancelling the dog licence via PALS.
+- Inform AVS if the licensed dog is missing, permanently exported, or has passed away by cancelling the dog licence via PALS.

 - Ensure that all other licensing conditions are met, which can be found here.